 Advancement of Education: This includes “providing scholarships, bursaries, and prizes for scholastic achievement”, and “undertaking research in a recognized field of knowledge (the research must be carried out for educational purposes and the results must be made available to the public)”.
 The former would be reserved for Radio Amateurs.
 The latter would be reserved for research/development which would benefit all Canadian Radio Amateurs.

 Purposes Beneficial to the Community: Organizations which normally qualify as charitable include those “providing public amenities to benefit the community”, “establishing safety rescue operations” and “providing facilities for people with special needs”.
-The first could cover such activities as grants for radio equipment and/or courses in schools, youth organizations or homes for the elderly or disabled.
-The second may apply to investment in equipment for Amateur Radio Emergency Service groups that support their local communities and the Canadian Red Cross with public service and disaster communications.
-The latter could apply to support for equipment, courses or the development of suitable devices or techniques for the handicapped or disabled.
+The first could cover such activities as grants for Amateur Radio equipment and/or courses in schools, youth organizations or homes for the elderly or disabled.
+The second may apply to investment in groups that support their local communities and the Canadian Red Cross with public service and disaster communications.
+The latter could apply to support for equipment, courses or the development of suitable devices or techniques to facilitate access for the handicapped or disabled to Amateur Radio.

 Grant Applications:

 All disbursement cheques must be made payable to the charitable institution which the grant applicant designates on the grant application form.
-The cheque will be sent from the Community Foundation of Ottawa to Radio Amateurs of Canada, Inc. for presentation to the grant applicant, who will then deliver the cheque to the institution.
+The cheque will be sent from the Ottawa Community Foundation to the institution for presentation to the grant applicant.

 Only institutions listed by the Canada Revenue Agency as “Qualified Donees” are considered qualified for support by a Foundation under Canadian tax regulations.
 Canadian universities, community colleges, hospitals and most seniors’, youth and community centres qualify.

-Before deciding on the merits of a grant application, the RAC Board or their designees will check the institution shown on the grant application to confirm that it is listed by the Canada Revenue Agency as a “Qualified Donee”.
+Before deciding on the merits of a grant application, RAC will check the institution shown on the grant application to confirm that it is listed by the Canada Revenue Agency as a “Qualified Donee”.

 Scholastic Grant Application form